The Winery Dom Pedrito of Campanha of Rio Grande do Sul

 An intraspecific cross between pinot noir and cinsaut called hermitage, obtained in South Africa in 1925 by Professor Abraham Izak Perold.
 Since then, it has been propagated in Africa, New Zealand, Australia, the United States (California), Canada, Brazil, Israel, etc. In France, it is practically unknown, although it is registered in the Official Catalogue of Vine Varieties on the A1 list. - Synonymy: none to date (for all the synonyms of the varieties, click here!).

-How Winery Dom Pedrito wines pair with each other generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or vegetarian such as recipes of sun burger, cuttlefish in sauce or zucchini quiche.
+How Winery Dom Pedrito wines pair with each other generally quite well with dishes of rich fish (salmon, tuna etc), shellfish or vegetarian such as recipes of salmon with honey and soy, scupion (small cuttlefish) in hot sauce or zucchini and goat cheese quiche.

 Planning a wine route in the of Campanha?
 Here are the wineries to visit and the winemakers to meet during your trip in search of wines similar to Winery Dom Pedrito.